RodMech/MNIST_VGG16_classifier/README.md

 ## Weights and training

-Default weights are provided in the following [link](https://drive.google.com/file/d/1VUaJSDC0C7ZzT_eAioyirjhxL1RALtkO/view?usp=sharing).
+The transfer learning pipeline has already been implemented by me.
+Find the weights in the following [link](https://drive.google.com/file/d/1VUaJSDC0C7ZzT_eAioyirjhxL1RALtkO/view?usp=sharing).
 Weights are expected to be placed in the project folder (`MNIST_VGG16_classifier/`).

 The transfer learning training output details are the following: